temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 [Application API reference](/docs/learning-paths/background-checks/api-reference)

-### CLIs

-We will need a CLI for each user type to represent the experience they would have from a user interface.
+**UIs**

+- The Company HR person needs a dedicated UI to start, cancel, or list Background Checks.
+- The Candidate needs a UI to accept the Background Check.
+- The Researcher needs a UI to provide the results of their research.

+**CLIs**

+As a back up, or alternative to using a UI, we can have a CLI for each user type that makes use of the same APIs that the the UIs do.

 [Application CLI reference](/docs/learning-paths/background-checks/cli-reference)

-### Handling PII
+**How we handle PII**

-Because we are dealing with PII (Personal Identifiable Information) the application must have a way to encrypt data while it is in transit, and at rest in the system.
+Because we are dealing with PII (Personal Identifiable Information) the application must have a way to encrypt and decrypt data.

-### Awaiting
+The PII that the application processes includes a Candidate's SSN, contact information, DOB, and personal addresses.

+**Wait on humans**

+There are two scenarios where the Background Check must wait on a human.

+The first is when a
 The Candidate needs a secure way to provide their SSN and confirm their consent.

 The Company would like this to happen all at the same time and it needs to be the first step in the Background Check process.
 That way, the checks can start immediately and automatically as soon as the Candidate confirms.